What is Skrills?

 Run as MCP Server

-You can expose these capabilities directly to your AI assistant by running Skrills as an MCP server:
+You can expose these capabilities directly to your AI assistant by running Skrills as an MCP server, or launch the browser dashboard:

 Quick Start